Analysis/GCCVerify/README.md

 * Should theoretically work on Mac/Linux if run via the JRE directly, but it hasn't been tested.

 ## Instructions
-1. Download the latest release zip
+1. Download the latest release zip ("Releases" link above)
 2. Unzip the entire contents to a folder
 3. Plug in the Arduino, wait for driver install if necessary
 4. Run GCCVerify.exe